Paul Agbai Ogwuma: Governor of the Central Bank

 Ogwuma was appointed Governor of the CBN in September 1993, taking office on 1 October 1993.

 At the time of his appointment, the bank was struggling to manage foreign exchange resources.
 Both debt and inflation were high.
 Ogwuma liquidating 20 distressed banks over a three-year period in an effort to clean up the financial system and restore confidence.
 He also created improved security for both depositors and investors.

 In 1995 he proposed creation of the Nigeria Automated Clearing System (NACS) to clear checks and other instruments between banks.
 NACS eventually started operations in 2002.

 During the Abubakar period, foreign reserves were allowed to fall from $7.1 billion to under $4 billion in the first few months of 1999, a problem inherited by Ogwumu's successor Joseph Sanusi.

 While he was in office, Ogwuma was unknowingly involved in a massive fraud totaling $242 million.
 A group of fraudsters, one of whom posed as Ogwuma, convinced a senior officer of a Brazilian bank to pay this amount to fund a fictitious contract with the Ministry of Aviation.
 The fraudsters were eventually brought to trial by the Economic and Financial Crimes Commission under Nuhu Ribadu in 2004.
 Ogwuma was, of course, in no way involved.

 The Central Bank was used as a source of personal funds by General Sani Abacha, military ruler from November 1993 until his sudden death in June 1998.
 Abacha would tell his National Security Adviser Ismaila Gwarzo to prepare funding requests for fake security projects, which Abacha approved as Head of State.
 The Central Bank of Nigeria usually sent the funds to Gwarzo in cash or travellers' checks, and Gwarzo took the money to Abacha's house.
 Sani Abacha's son Mohammed then arranged to launder the money to offshore accounts.

 An estimated $1.4 billion in cash was delivered in this way.

 A 2004 newspaper report implied that Ogwuma was complicit in this looting of the CBN by the head of state.

+He wrote a journal "The control of the monetary and banking system by the Central Bank of Nigeria".